xinwangsuperbrain/Genetic_ancestry_prediction/README.md

-These codes are for the paper:
+These codes are for the paper:   Explicitly modeling genetic ancestry to improve polygenic prediction accuracy for height in a large, admixed cohort of US Latinos: Findings from HCHS/SOL

 TrainingPGS_Using_YengoGWAS_includingUKB_inUKBEUR.m